 Is there an application fee?
 There is no application fee for the M.Ed. program.

-Applicants whose academic work has been in a country other than the U.S., U.K., Australia or English-speaking Canada, must submit an official Test of English as a Foreign Language (TOEFL) score.
+Applicants whose academic work has been in a country other than the U.S., U.K., Australia, or English-speaking Canada must submit an official Test of English as a Foreign Language (TOEFL) score.

 If the applicant’s prior study was completed outside of the United States, he or she must have earned the equivalent of a U.S. bachelor’s degree to be eligible for admission.
 The submitted transcript(s) must have an English translation.
 Those who earned degrees from non-U.S. institutions and who are admitted and enroll at Vanderbilt University Peabody College are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Graduate Admissions Office.
 The World Education Services (WES) is the preferred agency used by Peabody College.
 A WES evaluation is not required for the application.

 Can applicants request that their transcripts be sent electronically?
 Many schools issue transcripts electronically, either through their own web services or through vendors.
-If this option is available through the institutions the applicants have attended, they should specify that their transcript(s) be sent to firstname.lastname@example.org as this will expedite the delivery of the transcript(s) and the completion of the application.
+If this option is available through the institutions the applicants have attended, they should specify that their transcript(s) be sent to firstname.lastname@example.org, as this will expedite the delivery of the transcript(s) and the completion of the application.